wesdotphotography.com

 5. Now to work the focus blend magic you select Edit>Auto-Blend Layers selecting the Stack Images button and clicking the Seamless Tones and Colors box.
 Then click OK.

-This will show you the complicated masking and blending that CS5 will do behind the scenes for you.
+You will see the complicated masking and blending in the layers that CS5 will do behind the scenes for you.
 It's not always perfect so you might need to go into the masks and make some manual adjustments by using the brush tool and painting with black (to conceal) or white (to reveal) areas that aren't quite right.
 But you will get the idea the more you play around with it.

 AND HERE IS THE FINISHED PRODUCT OF 'FOCUS BLENDING'